The Duck Variations: Production history

 to April 17, 1977.
 The plays won the 1976 Obie Award, Best New American Play.

 The play was presented at the Kirk Douglas Theatre, Los Angeles in 2008, as part of a program titled "Two Unrelated Plays by David Mamet," starring Harold Gould as Emil and Michael Lerner as George.
-According to Charles McNulty (theatre critic), The Duck Variations, about seniors and death, is often paired with Sexual Perversity in Chicago, about young adults and sex.
+According to theatre critic Charles McNulty, The Duck Variations, about seniors and death, is often paired with Sexual Perversity in Chicago, about young adults and sex.